 - Do not plan on using your credit score any time soon

-- Have poor credit due to poor credit habits, like missing payments on your accounts
+- Have bad credit due to poor financial habits, like missing payments on your accounts

 Credit repair companies offer services that could be beneficial for some people, but as with any important financial decision, it’s vital that you do your research and understand what you’re getting into before you hire one.

 Plus, it may be smarter to work to rebuild your score over time through best practices day-to-day.
 Understanding the way credit works is an important part of financial literacy, and doing the work of repairing your credit on your own could go a long way towards ensuring a healthy financial life for years to come.

 If a credit repair company is the right choice for your situation, it is important to do your research.
 Here are a few tips to help you find a legitimate credit repair company:

 You should research what different companies charge for their services, as well as the terms and conditions of their contracts.
 Some companies charge monthly, anywhere from $50 to $150, whereas others charge per deletion, or a one-time flat fee.
 Different pay structures will make sense for different people, and it’s up to you to decide which is right for you.

 Check online reviews